2023 - 2024 Catalog

-- Provide most recent copy of I-94.
+- Provide a copy of the current form I-20;

 Dallas College strongly recommends that international students obtain health insurance for the duration of their studies.
 Lack of health insurance puts a student at risk of serious financial challenges if medical expenses are incurred and a student is unable to pay.

 Also visit the following United States government websites for more information about maintaining your F1 status:

 Study in the States website at: https://studyinthestates.dhs.gov/students for additional information specific to student visa holders.